Western Michigan University

 - Behavioral pharmacology

-Dr. Anthony DeFulio is an assistant professor in the Department of Psychology at Western Michigan University.
+Dr. Anthony DeFulio is an associate professor in the Department of Psychology at Western Michigan University.

 DeFulio got hooked on behavior analysis when he took Ed Malagodi’s Behaviorism in Contemporary Society class as an undergraduate.
 From there, he proceeded to graduate training that included conducting basic behavioral research in pigeons, translational research on the development of reading skills in developmentally disabled adults, and provision of in-home services to children with autism.
 After completing his doctorate, DeFulio lived in Baltimore for eight years.
 His first two years there were spent as a postdoctoral fellow, and the latter six as a faculty member in the Johns Hopkins University School of Medicine Department of Psychiatry and Behavioral Sciences.
 While in Baltimore, DeFulio helped to develop interventions designed to promote drug abstinence and medication adherence in close collaboration with Dr. Ken Silverman.

 DeFulio has been the principal investigator on several NIH-funded grants, is a former participant of the NIH Extramural Loan Repayment Program for Clinical Research, and was the 2014 APA Division 25 B.F.
 Skinner Foundation Young Researcher (Applied) of the year.
 He recently completed three-year terms on the board of editors of the Journal of the Experimental Analysis of Behavior and the Journal of Applied Behavior Analysis, and currently serves on the board of editors for Perspectives on Behavior Science.

-WMU undergraduates are encouraged to learn more about becoming research assistants in my lab.
+WMU undergraduates are encouraged to learn more about becoming research assistants in his lab.
+Prior to inquiring about research assistantships, please read the summary of recent and upcoming projects.